oasci/pitt-biosc1540-2024f/content/assessments/assignments/02/index.md

 ## Q08

+**Points**: 6

 You are working on assembling a bacterial genome.
 After initial quality control and assembly, you notice that your assembly is highly fragmented with a low N50 value.

 **a)** List three possible reasons for this poor assembly.